 In the complete second volume, Snarled Threads, Thalia is given a new test: she must use her powers to bring about a happy ending for the goddess Athena and her beloved Artemis.
 But the Fates have decreed that Athena, the Goddess of Wisdom, will never be compromised by Love.
 When a huntress accuses Artemis of impregnating her, Thalia fears this turn of events is the Fates’ judgment.
 Meanwhile, Thalia has her own problems as the young demigod Adonis captures the affections of both Aphrodite and Apollo.

 This series is rated T+.
-No explicit sex or violence (yet), but lots of innuendo and off-screen references.
 If you watch prime time network TV, you’re fine.

-All original content including the titles “Thalia’s Musings”, “A Snag in the Tapestry”, and “Snarled Threads” ©2010 – 2014 Amethyst Marie unless otherwise indicated.
-Content may be reposted elsewhere as long as it’s unaltered, I’m credited, no income is being derived from it, and a link to this site is included.
+All original content including artwork ©2010 – 2017 Amethyst Marie unless otherwise indicated.
+Content may be reposted elsewhere as long as it’s unaltered, I’m credited, you’re not selling it, and a link to the original page is included.
 If you have a website and want to trade links, email me at amethyst[dot]marie[dot]writes[at]gmail[dot]com.